chrisjohnson/vim-foldfunctions/README.md

 - php
 - javascript
 - vim
+- cpp

 ## Usage

 Just load it!
 In the languages it supports, it will enable itself and set the appropriate `foldlevel` and `foldnestmax`.
 Otherwise it will leave your global options alone.
 My .vimrc looks like this:

 ```
-" Folding

-" Defaults for non-parsed languages
+" Defaults for unsupported FileTypes
 set foldlevel=1
 set foldmethod=syntax